KustoszApp/docs/source/installation/vps.md

-# VPS (Raspberry Pi, DigitalOcean Droplet) (Work In Progress)
+# VPS (Raspberry Pi, DigitalOcean Droplet)

-:::{admonition} This page is long
+:::{admonition} User attention is required
 :class: warning

-This page is intentionally detailed and quite long.
-The goal is to discuss various tradeoffs involved in deploying Kustosz.
-You are advised to familiarize yourself with entire document before taking any action.
+Kustosz is flexible and supports deployments to various environments.
+This guide limits a number of choices covered to lower cognitive load and provide instructions that are easier to follow.
+However, it still **expects you to understand what is happening and adjust specific steps to your particular environment**.
+It is recommended that you familiarize yourself with entire document before taking any action.
+Make sure that you read [](#additional-setup-instructions) section, too.
 :::

 ## Prerequisites